 - In a medium bowl, mash bananas very well.
-Stir in oil, agave, vanilla, lemon juice, and water or milk until well mixed.
+Stir in oil, maple syrup, vanilla, lemon juice, and water or milk until well mixed.

 - Add the flour mixture to the wet ingredients and mix until well combined.
 Fold in raisins, if using.